 - 1 yellow onion finely chopped

 - 2 tbsp fresh parsley finely chopped

 - 1 tsp salt

 - 1/2 tsp cracked pepper

 - 1 28 oz can of crushed tomatoes

 Make the meatballs.
-Combine the ground beef, veal, pork, breadcrumbs, grated onion, chopped garlic, parsley, eggs, parmesan cheese, salt, and pepper in a large mixing bowl.
+Combine the ground beef, veal, pork, breadcrumbs, grated onion, chopped garlic, parsley, eggs, parmesan cheese, red pepper flakes, salt, and pepper in a large mixing bowl.
 Combine the mixture until everything is incorporated well.
 Roll the mixture into 1 1/2 inch thick meatballs.
 Place them on a parchment paper-lined baking sheet.

 Bake the meatballs.
 Preheat the oven to 400 degrees.
 Place the meatballs in the oven and bake for 20 minutes.

 Make the sauce.
 Heat olive oil in a medium-sized pot over medium heat.
 Sautè the garlic and onion in the olive oil for 2 minutes.
 Add the fresh parsley, basil, oregano, salt, pepper, and the crushed tomatoes.
 Stir the sauce, then add the meatballs and continue to simmer for at least 20 minutes.